 The movement is perfectly seen through a transparent sapphire case back.

 Its skeletonized winding rotor comes with inscriptions “One Out of 100” and “For Taiwan,” while the traditional red gold medallion bearing the Probus Scafusia stamp is replaced with another medallion depicting the shape of Taiwan island.
-As usual, the mechanism features perfectly executed circular Geneva Stripes motif, polished screw-heads, and, of course, gears with sunray motif.
+As usual, the mechanism features perfectly executed circular Geneva Stripes motif, polished screw-heads, and, of course, gears with a sunray motif.

-The watch is delivered in a stainless steel case measuring 42.3 mm in diameter and 14.0 mm in height.
+The Taiwan Edition is delivered in a stainless steel case measuring 42.3 mm in diameter and 14.0 mm in height.
 It sports a monochromatic color scheme with a white dial and black (or very dark gray) hands, as well as applied Arabic numerals and hour indexes.
 The only red accent here is reserved for the power reserve indicator, which is placed at 3 o’clock.

-The Portuguese Taiwan‘s total production run will be limited to only 100 units, but will be available worldwide.
-So, if you support the island’s independence (or simply are interested in a limited edition watch from a reputable brand,) you should probably place an order for your individually numbered example right now.
+The Portuguese Taiwan‘s total production run will be limited to only 100 units but will be available worldwide.
+So, if you support the island’s independence (or simply are interested in a limited edition from a reputable brand,) you should probably place an order for your individually numbered example right now.

 Build Quality: 5/5

 IWC Portuguese Limited Edition Taiwan (ref.
 IW5001-19) specification

 Movement: Automatic, IWC caliber 51011, 21,600 vph, 42 jewels + 2 beryllium bronze bearings

 Height: 14.00 mm